Hacker News

 I agree that email threads could have better UX.
 Part of that is the clients insistence on appending the previous message to every reply.
 This is completely optional though and should probably be turned off by default for simple replies.

-8 hours ago by taeric
+8 months ago by taeric

 Anything that needs to be filtered for viewing again pretty much needs version control.
 Email largely fails at that, as hard as other correspondence systems.
 That said, we have common workflows that use email to build reviewed artifacts.